Guide to Electrical Cable Types: Romex, MC, THHN & More

 When wiring is installed in conduit, electricians pull individual conductors rather than using a sheathed cable.
 The most common types are distinguished by their insulation.

 - THHN Wire: Thermoplastic High Heat-resistant Nylon-coated.
-This is the workhorse for dry and damp locations.
-Understanding the thhn wire meaning is key: its primary strength is its high temperature rating (90°C) and slick nylon jacket, which makes it easy to pull.
+THHN is the common workhorse for dry locations; many conductors sold as THHN are also dual-rated THHN/THWN (or THHN/THWN-2), which makes them suitable for wet locations when so marked.
+Understanding the thhn wire meaning is key: its primary strength is its high temperature rating (90°C) and the nylon jacket which eases pulling.

-- THWN Wire: Most THHN wire is dual-rated as THHN/THWN.
-The “W” indicates it is also suitable for wet locations.
-A conductor marked THWN-2 has a 90°C rating in both dry and wet locations.
+- THWN Wire: Most THHN conductors are dual-rated as THHN/THWN.
+The “W” indicates suitability for wet locations when the marking is present.
+A conductor marked THWN-2 indicates wet-location suitability at 90°C.

 - XHHW Wire: Cross-linked polyethylene High Heat-resistant Water-resistant.
-Often seen as a premium alternative, xhhw wire has a thermoset insulation that offers better flexibility in cold weather and is more resistant to abrasion and chemicals.
-The debate over THHN vs XHHW often comes down to project specifications and environmental conditions.
-All these conductors’ performance is tied to their wire insulation temperature ratings.
+Often seen as a robust alternative, xhhw wire has thermoset-type insulation (cross-linked polyolefin) that offers good environmental resistance.
+The practical choice between THHN vs XHHW depends on project requirements, installation environment, and the conductor markings.
+All these conductors’ allowable ampacities depend on their wire insulation temperature ratings and the applicable ampacity tables and adjustment rules in the NEC.

 Specialized and Service Entrance Cable Types